alcrene/frantic/README.md

 ### Dependencies ###

 This library makes liberal use of the excellent O2scl package (http://o2scl.sourceforge.net/), which itself is based on the Gnu Scientific Librairy (GSL, http://www.gnu.org/software/gsl/gsl.html).
+It also requires Eigen3 (https://eigen.tuxfamily.org/).
 Those are hard dependencies.

+On Linux Eigen can usually be installed through the package manager.
+I have found the GSL and O2scl easiest to install by downloading .tar file for their latest release.
+If you try to install by cloning their git/bitbucket repositories and run into trouble, try using the .tar file instead.

-For the GUI building capabilities, Qt 4 is also needed.
+For the GUI building capabilities, Qt 4 and Qwt6 are also needed.

 ### Getting started ###